I was a full-time dog walker and loved it! But it can be hard for those who aren't experienced with dogs. Here's what you need to know.

-For four months I worked with dogs full time, and the things I learned were invaluable to me.
-Upon realizing how easy it was becoming for just anyone to get a job walking dogs, I became a bit worried about those that are uneducated in proper pup ways taking to the streets.
+For four months, I worked with dogs full time, and the things I learned were invaluable to me.
+Upon realizing how easy it was becoming for just anyone to get a job walking dogs, I became a bit worried about those that are uneducated in proper pup care taking to the streets.

-1. How to greet a new dog
+- How to greet a new dog.

-2. Dog aggression signs
+- Dog aggression signs.

-4. The golden rule
+- The golden rule.

-How to Greet a New Dog:
+1. How to Greet a New Dog

-- On his terms: Be still and let the dog approach you -- let him interact with you on his terms.
+- On His Terms: Be still and let the dog approach you—let him interact with you on his terms.

-- No reaching: Do not reach your hand out for him to smell.
+- No Reaching: Do not reach your hand out for him to smell.
 He has an amazing nose and can smell you just fine from where you are kneeling.
-Only offer your hand for licking if his comfortableness with you is clear -- otherwise it may look to him like you're reaching for his face.
+Only offer your hand for licking if his comfortableness with you is clear—otherwise, it may look to him like you're reaching for his face.

-- Treat him!: If you have access to owner-approved* treats, give him one to make him more friendly towards you. *It needs to be owner approved first because many dogs have allergies.
+- Treat Him!
+If you have access to owner-approved treats, give him one to make him more friendly towards you.
+It needs to be owner approved first because many dogs have allergies.

-- The Under Chin Scratch: If he gives you clear signals that he's comfortable with you, feel free to scratch under his chin -- dogs largely prefer this over the top of the head, which can feel threatening to them.
+- The Under-Chin Scratch: If he gives you clear signals that he's comfortable with you, feel free to scratch under his chin—dogs largely prefer this over the top of the head, which can feel threatening to them.

 - Raised hackles (erectile hairs along the back of the dog—they rise when it is angry or alarmed)